 The amount and composition of retirement resources also change with age.
-Younger households are more likely to save primarily for reasons other than retirement, such as for a home purchase, family, or education (Figure 8.2).
+Younger households are more likely to save primarily for a home purchase, family, or education (Figure 8.2).
 By contrast, older households are more likely to save primarily for retirement, as many have already reached their other savings goals.
-The tendency of younger workers to focus less on saving for retirement is consistent with economic models of life-cycle consumption, which predict that most workers delay saving for retirement until later in their careers when they typically have higher earnings.
+The tendency of younger workers to focus less on saving for retirement is consistent with economic models of life-cycle consumption, which predict that most workers delay saving for retirement until later in their careers, when they typically have higher earnings.